cleanflight/cleanflight/Makefile Manual.md

 ![SRC.png](https://i.postimg.cc/0Qt3dwhJ/SRC.png)

-^*Print of SRC variable using SPRACINGF3 as the target*
+^*What SRC looks like using SPRACINGF3 as the target*

 Once SRC is populated, Makefile creates a directory address for a .o file for each .c file listed in $(SRC).
 These directory addresses are stored as a concatenated string in the variable TARGET_OBJS, and will be used in the next step to compile the .c source files into .s files.